 Also in this series are works I started in the Caribbean Sea in Negril, Jamaica in May of 2008.
 I worked first by taking rubbings of the sand, incorporating the surrounding colors and drawing from the natural elements on site.
 Then I partially submerged the linen in the sea to begin the dialogue.
 The charcoal and wax drawings were started in the studio in 2010-2011 referenced from memory from my visit to the open sea.

-This series consists of works started in the rain or water in Denali National Park, and Healy, Alaska in the spring of 2008.
+Rivers and Rain series consists of works started in the rain or water in Denali National Park, and Healy, Alaska in the spring of 2008.